brysonwaisi/alx-interview/0x05-nqueens/README.md

 # N-Queens Problem

-This is a backtracking problem
+This is a backtracking problem.

 The N queens puzzle is the challenge of placing N non-attacking queens on an N×N chessboard.
-Write a program that solves the N queens problem.